 Bricklaying on the surface seems like such a simple task; however, the fact is that it is actually a very fine craft.
 A great deal of skill goes into laying brick, especially when building fireplaces.
 These structures must be rigid and functional; otherwise, cracked or crumbling bricks could cause injury or allow a fire to spread in your backyard.

 You could even be liable for damages if your guests are injured or a fire was to spread to a neighbor’s property.
 If you do decide to lay the brick yourself, make sure to spend time watching training videos, and then practice with a few pieces of old brick first.
 Seek the advice of a professional when choosing brick and mortar, since many materials do not stand up well under intense heat.

 Professional Outdoor Fireplace and Fire Pit Design

-Outdoor fireplaces and fire pits allow you to expand your living space and entertain family and friends year-round, adding value to your home and ambinance to outdoor spaces.
+Outdoor fireplaces and fire pits allow you to expand your living space and entertain family and friends year-round, adding value to your home and ambiance to outdoor spaces.
 You can continue to enjoy chilly fall and winter evenings in a warm, cozy outdoor setting.
 Building an outdoor fireplace or adding a fire pit requires proper planning and professional skills.
 If you’re thinking about adding an outdoor fireplace to your Bergen County, NJ backyard, consider hiring a professional landscape design contractor that can guarantee a beautiful outdoor fireplace with perfect results, while working within your budget.
 Borst Landscape & Design in Bergen County, NJ has the expert skills and right tools to get the job done.
 Hiring a professional will save you time and ensure that the fireplace is constructed properly, meeting all safety and regulatory requirements.
 Call us now at 201-785-9400 to discuss your outdoor fireplace needs or contact us via our website.